wtchen/datatools-ui/docs/user/otp-deployment.md

 This document describes how to deploy OTP with a load balancer, using DataTools, prior to Pull Request #506.

-## Creating a Load Balancer, and copying properties to DataTools

 Steps:

 1. Create a load balancer in AWS.